FerhatYesilkaya/Queue-Updater/readme.md

 # [ENGLISH] Queue-Updater Chrome Extension

 The Queue-Updater is a Google Chrome extension that automatically updates the queue of Rexis after a specified time (configurable).
-This extension can be easily installed by following these steps:
+This extension can be easily installed.

+## Prerequisite
+- Google Chrome (at least Version 124.0.6367.119)
+- Access to Rexis

 ## Installation Guide